 Puebla Cathedral view from our balcony

 The Zocolo, where Puebla Cathedral is located, is bustling with activity day and night.
-There’s often musicians playing in the evenings and festivals on the weekends.
+There are often musicians playing in the evenings and festivals on the weekends.
 Every Friday and Saturday night, there is an impressive light show at Puebla Cathedral, which was wonderful to watch from the balcony of our room at Casa Rosa.

 From the Zocolo, everywhere in the historic center is walkable.
 A great place to head for a snack or some shopping is the Puebla Market.
-But the historic center is filled with good shopping, some with high quality products for inexpensive prices.
+But the historic center is filled with good shopping, some with high-quality products for inexpensive prices.
 There are also excellent sweet shops to accompany all the delicious savory foods that Puebla is flooded with.

 Right on the Zocolo is the City Hall.
 We were poking our noses in when a guard waved us inside to take a closer look.
 So we wandered in and listened to a guide give a presentation on City Hall.
 Unfortunately, our Spanish wasn’t good enough to follow, but it’s worth wandering around this beautiful building.